jeon11/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
   - course: M.S. in Human Centered Design and Engineering
-    institution: University of Washington - Seattle
+    institution: University of Washington - Seattle  # M.S. in Human Centered Design and Engineering
     year: 2022

   - course: B.A. in Cognitive Science